deathworlders/online/content/books/deathworlders/chapter-07-tensions.md

 "Leaving so soon?"

-Terri sighed. "you woke up." she accused.
+Terri sighed. "you woke up," she accused.

 "Hey, you're the one sneaking away without saying goodbye.
 It's not even light out yet."